-On April 16, 2019, subsidiaries of the Company borrowed a further \$30.0 million pursuant to incremental term loans (the "2019 Incremental Term Loans", and, together with the 2018 Incremental Terms Loans and Repricing Term Loans, the "Term Loans").
+On April 16, 2019, subsidiaries of the Company borrowed a further \$30.0 million pursuant to incremental term loans (the "2019 Incremental Term Loans", and, together with the 2018 Incremental Terms Loans and Repricing Term Loans, referred to herein as the "2023 Term Loans").
 The proceeds of the 2019 Incremental Term Loans were used to replace cash spent for acquisitions, pay related fees, expenses and related borrowings for general corporate purposes.

-The Term Loans bear interest at a rate per annum of, at the borrower's option, either (a) a LIBOR rate determined by reference to the costs of funds for Eurodollar deposits for the interest period relevant to such borrowing, adjusted for certain additional costs, subject to a 1.0% floor, or (b) a base rate determined by reference to the highest of (i) the federal funds rate plus 0.5%, (ii) the prime rate and (iii) the one-month adjusted LIBOR plus 1.0%, in each case plus an applicable margin of 6.5% for LIBOR loans and 5.5% for base rate loans.
-The Term Loans will mature on July 12, 2023.
-As of March 31, 2023, the interest rate applicable for the first lien senior secured term loan was 11.661%.
+The 2023 Term Loans bore interest at a rate per annum of, at the borrower's option, either (a) a LIBOR rate determined by reference to the costs of funds for Eurodollar deposits for the interest period relevant to such borrowing, adjusted for certain additional costs, subject to a 1.0% floor, or (b) a base rate determined by reference to the highest of (i) the federal funds rate plus 0.5%, (ii) the prime rate and (iii) the one-month adjusted LIBOR plus 1.0%, in each case plus an applicable margin of 6.5% for LIBOR loans and 5.5% for base rate loans.
+The 2023 Term Loans matured on July 12, 2023.
+As of June 30, 2023, the interest rate applicable for the 2023 Term Loans was 11.661%.

-The Term Loans are jointly and severally, irrevocably and unconditionally guaranteed by the certain of Company's U.S. subsidiaries, as primary obligors and not merely as sureties.
+The 2023 Term Loans were jointly and severally, irrevocably and unconditionally guaranteed by the certain of Company's U.S. subsidiaries, as primary obligors and not merely as sureties.

-The borrower may voluntarily repay the Term Loans at any time, without prepayment premium or penalty, subject to customary "breakage" costs with respect to LIBOR rate loans.
+The borrower was entitled to voluntarily repay the 2023 Term Loans at any time, without prepayment premium or penalty, subject to customary "breakage" costs with respect to LIBOR rate loans.
 Other than as described above, the terms, conditions and covenants applicable to the Incremental Term Loans are consistent with the terms, conditions and covenants that were applicable to the Repricing Term Loans under the Credit Agreement.

-On May 18, 2020, we amended the Credit Agreement to, among other things, extend the time for delivery of its audited financial statements for the year ended December 31, 2019 and its financial statements for the quarter ended March 31, 2020.
+On May 18, 2020, we amended the Credit Agreement to, among other things, extend the time for delivery of audited financial statements for the year ended December 31, 2019 and financial statements for the quarter ended March 31, 2020.
 Pursuant to the amendment, we also agreed to amend the Credit Agreement to, among other things: restrict the borrower and its subsidiaries' ability to designate or invest in unrestricted subsidiaries; incur certain debt; create certain liens; make certain investments; pay certain dividends or other distributions on account of its equity interests; make certain asset sales or other dispositions (or utilize the proceeds of certain asset sales to reinvest in the business); or enter into certain affiliate transactions pursuant to the negative covenants under the Credit Agreement.
 In addition, pursuant to the amendment, the borrower under the Credit Agreement was required to maintain minimum Liquidity (as defined in the amendment) of \$35.0 million.

-On December 9, 2021, in a separate transaction referred to here as the "Private Exchange" (as distinguished from the "Public Exchange" described below), subsidiaries of the Company agreed with three (3) of their Term Loan lenders to exchange \$212.1 million of Term Loans under the Credit Agreement for \$84.3 million in cash and in \$127.8 million principal amount of new 11.500% First-Priority Senior Secured Notes due 2026 (the "2026 Notes").
+On December 9, 2021, in a separate transaction referred to here as the "Private Exchange" (as distinguished from the "Public Exchange" described below), subsidiaries of the Company agreed with three (3) of their 2023 Term Loan lenders to exchange \$212.1 million of 2023 Term Loans for \$84.3 million in cash and in \$127.8 million principal amount of new 11.500% First-Priority Senior Secured Notes due 2026 (the "2026 Notes").
 In connection with the Private Exchange, the exchanging lenders provided consents to amend the Credit Agreement to (i) eliminate all affirmative covenants, (ii) eliminate all negative covenants and (iii) eliminate certain events of default (other than events of default relating to payment obligations).

-As a result of the Private Exchange, repurchases (as discussed below) and periodic principal repayments, \$67.5 million aggregate principal amount of the Term Loans maturing July 12, 2023 remains outstanding as of March 31, 2023.
+As a result of the Private Exchange, repurchases (as discussed below) and periodic principal repayments, \$47.2 million aggregate principal amount of the 2023 Term Loans remained outstanding as of June 30, 2023.